Bassend History, Family Crest & Coats of Arms

 Early Notables of the Bassend family (pre 1700)

-, a follower of Edmund Spenser and it best known for his eulogy he wrote about...
-Another 32 words (2 lines of text) are included under the topic Early Bassend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) are included under the topic Early Bassend Notables in all our PDF Extended History products and printed products wherever possible.

 Early records show that people bearing the name Bassend arrived in North America quite early: John Bass who settled in Virginia in 1637; followed by another Thomas Bass in Virginia in 1653; Gregory Bass settled in Virginia in 1642; Abraham Bass settled in Maryland in 1774.